nathaniel0728/ReinforcementLearning/README.md

 Install required packages:
 `pip install -r requirements.txt`

+Note: If tensorflow does not install, refer to tensorflow's official website for further instructions.

-Use python2 to run programs.
+Use python2.7 to run programs.

 To deactivate virtualenv, run command:
 `deactivate`

-Note: Maze does not use OpenAI due to complications
+Note: Maze does not use OpenAI due to complications as of now.